kpatenio/chrome-extension-tutorial/README.md

     "manifest_version": 2
   }
 ```

 Now if reload our extension, we will be able to see our icon in the extensions management page.

+### Using Scripts with Our Toolbar Icon
+You might have noticed that the icon for our extension is greyed-out.

 ## More Resources
 * Google provides much more detailed information about the overall **architecture** of extensions, which can be found [here](https://developer.chrome.com/extensions/overview).